If you’ve got 99 problems, make sure an unhappy team isn’t one.

 Original Question: What could you have done better this week?

-It’s important for employees to acknowledge their successes at the end of the week.
-A failure is easier to spot since as a manager, it’s easy to see when things fall through the cracks.
-But small wins are often overlooked.
+It's important for employees to acknowledge their successes at the end of the week.
+A failure is easier to spot since as a manager, it's easy to see when things fall through the cracks.
+But small wins in the present moment are often overlooked.

 Employees need to be encouraged to share when they’ve gone out of their way in a project or successfully fixed an issue on their own.
 By asking them for the best part of the week, you’ll not only be able to see some of these triumphs, but you’ll be able to acknowledge them too.